PlaceholderAPI/PlaceholderAPI/docs/developers/expansion-cloud.md

 2. Create an account on the site, or log in, if you already have one.
 3. Click on `Expansions` and then on [`Upload New`](https://api.extendedclip.com/manage/add/).
 4. Fill out the required information. `Source URL` and `Dependency URL` are optional and would link to the source code and any dependency (plugin) of your expansion respectively.
 5. Click on the button that says `Choose an file...` and select the jar of your expansion.

+    /// warning |
+    **Important!**
-    - **Important!** Make sure, that the name of the jar file contains the same version like you set in the version field.
+    Make sure, that the name of the jar file contains the same version like you set in the version field.
+    ///

 6. Click on `Submit Expansion`

 Your expansion is now uploaded and will be reviewed by a moderator.